 PAT minimises regulatory concerns around 3D-printed medicines

-Three-dimensional (3D) printing is revealing its potential in the pharmaceutical industry as it turns personalised medicine into reality.
-In fact, additive manufacturing has the unique ability to deliver quickly, flexibly and economically set amounts of patient-specific drugs with bespoke properties, such as formulations, dosages or geometries.
-To achieve that and meet strict regulatory requirements, the pharmaceutical industry needs to set-up solid Quality by Design (QbD) strategies and process analytical technologies (PAT).
+Three-dimensional (3D) printing is revealing its potential in the pharmaceutical industry as it changes manufacturing processes and turns personalised medicine into a reality.
+Additive manufacturing has the unique ability to deliver individually customised amounts of patient-specific drugs quickly, flexibly and economically – with bespoke properties such as formulations, dosages or geometries.

-3D printing is a gamechanger in drug manufacturing, as it gives industries the ability to fully customise medicines – mostly oral solid dosage forms – with realistic production costs.
-In this way, patients can be treated with more specific dosages and drug combinations that fully address their needs.
+Additive manufacturing offers a unique tool to fully customise medicines – mostly oral solid dosage forms – with realistic production costs.
+In this way, patients can be treated with more specific dosages, release profiles and drug combinations that fully address their individual needs.
 Even more, this technology empowers pharmaceutical industries to develop medicines with sophisticated bio-functional constructs, which are not achievable with traditional manufacturing practices.

-The methods used to produce 3D-printed drugs, or “printlets”, conform to conventional additive manufacturing technologies, such as inkjet printing or fused deposition modelling (FDM).
+The methods used to produce 3D-printed drugs, or “printlets”, conform to conventional additive manufacturing technologies, such as inkjet printing, binder jetting or fused deposition modelling (FDM).
 In these systems, the product is often built by depositing highly accurate doses of material layer by layer, until a 3D shape is formed.
-As a result, reproducibility is a key feature and conventional pharmaceutical manufacturing operations, such as milling, granulating or compressing, do not take place in additive manufacturing.
+As a result, reproducibility is a key feature and conventional pharmaceutical subtractive manufacturing operations, such as milling, granulating or compressing, do not take place in additive manufacturing.

-Instead, in FDM, manufacturers first design a 3D theoretical drug model.
+Instead, in FDM, inkjet printing, stereolithography or binder jetting, manufacturers first design a 3D theoretical drug model.
 Secondly, they choose appropriate printing process parameters, such as layer thickness, extruder diameter, base plate, extruder temperature, printing and extrusion speed.
 Subsequently, the 3D printing machine reads the models and executes the commands in order to produce the final product.

 Therefore, to deliver personalised medicaments with specific drug properties, manufacturers must have a thorough understanding of the different 3D printing processes involved and how they affect the final drug attributes.
 In this way, they can plan, control and fine-tune the relevant mechanisms to suit.